Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

-For a given map, we tested all possible goal profiles, e.g., $36\times35 = 1260$ non-overlapping and proper goal profiles for a $6\times6$ empty map with two agents.
-We report in Table \ref{tab:restriction} the number of profiles that allow feasible policies to exist.
-Notice that, even for the \textit{last-minute coordination} scenario, sensors of range two allow feasible policies to exist for all goal profiles, which to some extent additionally verifies our conjecture in Section \ref{subsubsec:existence}.
-We further elaborate on details for the third scenario in supplementary materials.
-Basically, a feasible policy exists in the \textit{myopic preference} scenario as long as there is no ``interior crossroads'' formed by the goal profile.
+First, we test whether feasible policies still exist under each preference heuristic, with some results reported in Table \ref{tab:restriction}.
+For each tested configuration, we examine all possible goal profiles, e.g., $36\times35 = 1260$ proper goal profiles for a $6\times6$ empty map with two agents.
+Notice that, for the \textit{default action} and \textit{last-minute coordination} scenarios, \textit{sensors 2} can already solve all configurations.
+However, it may be too aggressive for the agents to resolve collisions under the \textit{myopic preference} heuristic, as indicated by several failed cases.
+One can also refer to some detailed elaboration in Appendix~\ref{apd:elabtab4}.

-As mentioned previously, it is also intriguing to investigate, without any optimization, how much the quality of a feasible policy can be improved only with the help of such action preferences.
-To this end, we evaluate the \textit{sum-of-makespan} of the \textit{first} feasible policy found by the ASP solver under different maps for each of the above restriction scenarios, respectively.
-One can clearly spot the large gap of improvement in Figure \ref{fig:sat_makespan}.
-An insightful conclusion would be that: given a general configuration, one may design certain single-agent heuristics over $O_i^-$ to polish the feasible policy, where $O_i^-$ does not span the whole $O_i$, i.e. agents are still allowed to coordinate themselves.
+Secondly, it is both natural and intriguing to investigate how much the quality of a feasible policy can be improved solely through the use of such action preferences, without any explicit optimization statement included in the program.
+To this end, we evaluate the aforementioned metric \textit{sum-of-makespan} for the \textit{first} feasible policy found by the ASP solver across different maps for each of the scenarios mentioned above.
+As shown in Figure \ref{fig:sat_makespan}, significant improvements in the computed feasible policies can be clearly observed, if one exists.
+An insightful takeaway is that, for one, users may want to design certain single-agent heuristics over $O_i^-$ to effectively prune the search space of feasible policies; for another, it might be safer to make $O_i^-$ only a subset $O_i$, allowing some space for the agents to coordinate among themselves.

+Lastly, as a supplement, we provide some elaboration on when and why no feasible policy exists, drawing inspiration from the experimental results in the \textit{myopic preference} scenario.

+\begin{definition}[Crossroads and Streets] In a 2D grid map, given a pair of goals $g_1 = (x_1, y_1)$ and $g_2 = (x_2, y_2)$, we call the locations $(x_1, y_2)$ and $(x_2, y_1)$ crossroads.
+If the crossroads are not on the boundary of the given map layout, we call them interior crossroads.
+And also, $g_1$ and $g_2$ are said to be on the same street if $x_1 = x_2 \lor y_1 = y_2$. \end{definition}

+\begin{theorem} Given a map without obstacles, a feasible policy profile exists for two agents with sensors of range two, if their goals forms no interior crossroads and are not on the same street. \end{theorem}